basamakis/Research-Social-Network/README.md

 ________How to Run The Program__________

 1.Open terminal of your preference

 2.Go to the folder of (your_path)/project

-3. run the command npm install for installing the required modules from the package.json
+3. run the command npm install for installing the required modules from the package.jso

 4. run the command node app.js or npm start to start the program

 5. go to localhost:YOUR_PORT and start enjoying it

 ________Features_____________________

 1 - Works on Windows.(Tested and ran successfully)
 2 - Simplistic GUI and lightweight
-3 - Shows the process output in the console area.
 5 - Its a free software